jahilliard/personal-site/_posts/demonstrating-gpt-4.md

 For those of you that didn't see my [previous post](https://jahilliard.com/blog/using-llms-for-blog-post), this is a follow-on.

 With the announcement of GPT-4, I decided to rerun the blog prompt with the new model.
 GPT-3 wasn't good enough, plain and simple.
-But GPT-4 is.

-Over the past few days, I have been using GPT4 ~100 times a day.
+But over the past few days, I have been using GPT-4 ~100/day.
 At this point, it's become a drop in replacement for google.

+ Although, It does lack my personality, writing style, and tone.
+The results were staggering.
+Notably, the "how" had a much larger impact with GPT-4.
 Since the results speak for themselve, I won't belabor the point.

 TLDR - With GPT4, I revise my previous conclusion.
 The prompt was worth writing.
-The output of the model was far and away greater than what I could have achieved on my own.
-Although, It does lack my personality, writing style, and tone.
+The output far exceeded what I could have achieved myself.

 ### The Prompt